User guidePoliciesPolicy lifecycle

 Best practice

-Review policies at least annually, or more frequently for rapidly evolving areas like AI regulations.
-Set review dates when you publish a policy so you do not forget to revisit it.
+Review policies at least annually, or more often for fast-moving areas like AI regulations.
+Set review dates when you publish a policy so you don't forget to revisit it.

 Tracking policy changes